top of page

 Lodging: There are many hotel and AirBnB options available.
 Please see here for a list of local options.

-Registration Costs for People Attending $60/person for 3 lunches (Includes cost of program, all materials, light refreshments, lunch, and transportation to and from Casa Alitas Welcome Center).
-Registration is non-refundable (unless the retreat is cancelled due to registration numbers).
+Registration Costs for Individual Persons Attending Includes cost of program, all materials and light refreshments (transportation to and from the site and Casa Alitas Welcome Center is not included in cost).
+Registration is non-refundable unless the retreat is cancelled due to registration numbers or in case of emergency.

 *Email Us for Special Rates for Border Ministry Groups

-Transportation: Please plan for your transportation to and from the airport (if flying), as well as daily transportation to and from Episcopal Church of the Apostles.
+Transportation: Please plan for your transportation to and from the airport (if flying), as well as daily transportation to and from Episcopal Church of the Apostles and also transportation to Casa Alitas Welcome Center.
 See here for transportation options.

 Tucson: See here for a list of things to do and see in Tucson.